NotiLo-A/firefox-deepseek-in-sidebar/README.md

 7. Finally, in a new tab, navigate to `about:config` and search for `toolkit.legacyUserProfileCustomizations.stylesheets` and change it to `true`.
 8. Restart Firefox and test it out!

-### 📝 Notes

-- You can find the canonical publication for the guide on my [Blog](https://miguelpimentel.do/unlock-firefox-sidebar/).
-- I also have instructions in Spanish in this GitHub [Gist](https://gist.github.com/semanticdata/ee0bca4f3617241aa98da114653c0b08#file-instrucciones-md).

 ## ⚠ Disclaimer

 This extension is an independent project, has no relationship, and is not affiliated to DeepSeek in any way.
 This extension is primarily for personal use; a personal project if you will.
 This add-on <i>only</i> launches their web app in the sidebar.

-## 💜 Acknowledgments

-Icons used for all my extensions are part of [UXWing](https://uxwing.com/)'s collection.
-Take a look at their [license](https://uxwing.com/license).

 ## © License